masak/workshop/abstraction.md

 try making a repeated pattern with your hand in front of a cat &mdash; chances are it will put its paw on your hand and glare at you, as if they also wanted to say "Dude", and explain to you that you were repeating yourself.
 That's how we should be with our programs.
+(Cats, however, do not necessarily enjoy wearing Sunday clothes from the 1880 very much.)

 I must confess I stopped reading [The Daily WTF](http://thedailywtf.com/) because it simply became too painful to me to watch people fail at abstracting